Eder-2024/Project_1-Telco/README.md

 # Telecom Customer Churn Analysis

 ## **Introduction**
 Ever heard the phrase *"irreconcilable differences"* in a divorce?
-Sounds fancy, but let’s be honest—someone just wasn’t happy!
+I am sure you have asthis is the common reason, but let’s be honest—someone just wasn’t happy!

 Now, imagine that happening in telecom.
 Customers don’t always say, *"It’s not you, it’s me."* They just leave—no goodbye, no closure.

 So, our team asked the big question:
 **Why do customers suddenly cancel their telecom services?**

-Using real industry data, we analyzed key factors driving churn and developed actionable recommendations for the executive team.
+Using real industry data, we analyzed key factors driving churn and developed actionable recommendations for the Board.

 ---